Quantum Modularity for a Closed Hyperbolic 3-Manifold: Introduction

-Therefore, using the conjecture that the Borel resummation is a combination of state integrals along with the factorisation of state integrals~\cite{GK:rat,GK:qser} we are led to the following conjecture. \begin{conjecture} Let $M$ by a closed $3$--manifold.
-Then there exists finite set of size $r$ of flat $\SL_{2}(\BC)$--connections $\rho$ with Chern--Simons values $\VC_{\rho}$ such that \begin{itemize} \item the WRT invariant $(1-q)\WRT(M;q)$ and the $\widehat{Z}(M;q)$ invariants are part a vector of functions $\mathbf{Z}:\UHP\cup\BQ\cup\overline{\UHP}\rightarrow\BC^{r}$ indexed by $\rho$. \item there exists a matrix of Borel resummable asymptotic series $\widehat{\Phi}^{(\rho)}(M;\hbar)$ indexed by $\rho$ with singularities in Borel plane given by $\VC_{\rho}-\VC_{\rho'}$ and exponential singularities $\exp(\VC_{\rho}/\hbar)$, which resum to a matrix of functions $s(\widehat{\Phi})(M;\hbar)$ analytic on some cut plane, \item for $\tau\in\UHP\cup\BQ\cup\overline{\UHP}$ we have \be \mathbf{Z}(-1/\tau) \= s(\widehat{\Phi})(M;2\pi i/\tau)\,P_{R}(\e(\tau))\,\mathbf{Z}(\tau)\,, \ee where $P_{R}(q)$ is an invertible matrix of Laurent polynomials in $q$ and $R$ denotes the cone in which $\arg(\tau)$ is between the argument of two adjacent singularities. \end{itemize} \end{conjecture} This conjecture contains three parts: extension, resurgence, and modularity.
+where $P_{R}(q)$ is an invertible matrix of Laurent polynomials in $q$ and $R$ denotes the cone in which $\arg(\tau)$ is between the argument of two adjacent singularities. \end{itemize} \end{Conjecture} This conjecture contains three parts: extension, resurgence, and modularity.
 The extension refers to the existence of an extension of the quantum invariants to a vector of functions from the complex numbers excluding the irrational reals~\cite{GZ:qser,GZ:RQMOD}.
 The resurgence refers to the conjectures of~\cite{Gar:resCS,GGM:I} on the resuregence structure of the quantum invariants.
-The modularity then describes how this theory is related when we have a small and large quantum parameter analogous to $\hbar$~\cite{GZ:qser,GZ:RQMOD,Zagier:Qmod}.
+The modularity then describes how this theory is related when we have a small and large quantum parameter analogous to~$\hbar$~\mbox{\cite{GZ:qser,GZ:RQMOD,Zagier:Qmod}}.
 These three aspects could all be phrased independently however their interplay leads to the best depth of understanding.

 Conjecture~\ref{conj:theconj} recovers all of the previous conjectures stated throughout the introduction with some additional properties of the function $\mathbf{Z}$.
-The leading order asymptotics of this conjecture when $\tau\in\BZ$ recover Witten's conjecture when for all connections $\rho$ that have $\Im(V_{\rho})\geq0$ and are not $\SU(2)$ connections $\mathbf{Z}^{(\rho)}(\BZ)$ vanish.
-Similarly, Chen--Yang's conjecture follows from the conjecture assuming that for the geometric connection $\mathbf{Z}^{(\rho_{\mathrm{geo}})}(-1)\neq0$.
+The leading order asymptotics of this conjecture when $\tau\in\BZ$ recover Witten's conjecture assuming that $\mathbf{Z}^{(\rho)}(\BZ)$ vanish for all connections $\rho$ with $\Im(V_{\rho})\geq0$ that are not valued in $\SU(2)$.
+Similarly, Chen--Yang's conjecture follows from the conjecture assuming that for the geometric connection $\mathbf{Z}^{(\rho_{\mathrm{geo}})}\bigl(\tfrac{1}{2}+\BZ\bigr)\neq0$.
 The quantum modularity conjectures follow noting that the geometric connection gives the largest possible contribution when $\tau\in\BR$.